arjunbidesi/Energy_prediction_minimal_data/README.md

 After performing clustering on the staged data, we ran several machine learning algorithms, attaining a highest R^2 score of around 92%.
 The details are in the attached jupyter notebok.

-We also have a UI component, that also users to dynamically witness the changes in consumption patterns on the next week.
+We also have a UI component, that allows users to dynamically witness the changes in consumption patterns on the next week.
 This can be accessed by running the 'main.py' script.